MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMessagingPolicy.md

 ```

 ### -ReadReceiptsEnabledType
 Use this setting to specify whether read receipts are user controlled, enabled for everyone, or disabled.
-Set this to CONTROLLED, ENABLED or DISABLED.
+Set this to UserPreference, Everyone or None.

 ```yaml
 Type: String